francoismassart/eslint-plugin-tailwindcss/ROADMAP.md

 # eslint-plugin-tailwindcss roadmap

+# Next steps

+- Support for Vue SFC

+# June 2026

 - docs: explain why each rule is enhancing the code
 - support for ESLint v10
 - performances improvements
+- docs: set up a public repository demonstrating how to set up the linter

 ## May 2026